 Conversational marketing can reward both brand and consumer.
 But like any good conversation, it has to be personalized.

 That starts with an ad that speaks to the consumer when, where, and how they want to be spoken to.
-And that personalization must continue through the post-click experience and beyond, where data on what you’ve learned can improve the user experience.
+And that personalization must continue through the post-click landing page and beyond, where data on what you’ve learned can improve the user experience.

-Learn more about how to personalize your post-click experience for better conversational marketing with an Instapage Enterprise demo.
+Learn more about how to personalize your post-click landing page for better conversational marketing with an Instapage Enterprise demo.

 See the Instapage Enterprise Plan in Action.